 The outbreak of the novel coronavirus COVID-19, which was declared a global pandemic by the World Health Organization on March 11, 2020 has led to adverse impacts on the U.S. and global economies and has impacted and continues to impact the Company's supply chain, and operations.
 Even though the Company has taken measures to adapt to operating in this challenging environment, the pandemic could further affect the Company's operations and the operations of, partners, suppliers and vendors due to additional shelter- in-place and other governmental orders, facility closures, travel and logistics restrictions, or other factors as circumstances continue to evolve.
 In response to this pandemic, many jurisdictions in which the Company operates issued stay-at-home orders and other measures aimed at slowing the spread of the virus.
 While the Company remains open in accordance with guidance from local authorities, the Company experienced a temporary pause in testing of its research and development truck fleet and operations in response to the stay- at-home orders in calendar year 2021.
-The impacts from stay-at-home orders and other updated local government indoor operation measures are no longer impacting the Company's operations in 2021, however, there remains uncertainty around the potential disruptions the pandemic could cause looking forward.
-The Company has instituted policies across its offices to ensure compliance with these updated guidelines.
+The impacts from stay-at-home orders and other updated local government indoor operation measures associated with COVID-19 and its variants are not currently impacting the Company's operations, however, there remains continuing uncertainty around the potential disruptions the pandemic could cause looking forward.
+The Company has instituted policies across its offices to ensure compliance with the guidelines imposed by the applicable public health authorities from time to time.
 At current, these changes have not impacted the Company's operations.
-In response to the Delta and Omicron variants, local governments updated their guidelines for indoor operations.
+In response to recent variants, local governments have updated and may continue to update their guidelines for indoor operations.
 Therefore, the related financial impact and duration cannot be reasonably estimated at this time.